The Rising Costs Of Raw Materials

 At Hitchcock & King, we pride ourselves on our stock supply, quick turnarounds and great prices.
 Unfortunately, due to the industry-wide issues outside of our control, supply of certain products may be limited and prices may rise.
 We hope to be as transparent as possible with the situation, so please feel free to get in touch should you have any questions or queries.

 At Hitchcock & King, you can find everything you need for your domestic or commercial building project.
 We offer a huge variety of products — everything from paintbrushes to lead flashing.
 Get everything you need all in one place, only with Hitchcock & King.
-Order early in the morning and get same-day delivery on your order.
+We offer fast, reliable delivery.
 Alternatively, collect from your local branch.

 Contact our team to place an order or get more information.